- Disabled Children's team

 Health Checks (if you are aged 14 and above)

 GPs can provide an annual health check for the most people with a learning disability.
-For more information, see: Health checks .
+For more on health checks, see: Health checks .

 Do you have a VIP Card and VIP Passport?

-If you are in an accident or you are taken ill, it can be very stressful and it can be hard to remember things that doctors and nurses need to know.
-With a VIP card you can carry this important information with you all the time.
+If you are in an accident or you are taken ill, it can be very stressful.
+It can be hard to remember things that doctors and nurses need to know.
+With a VIP card you can carry these important details with you, all the time.

 If you need to go into hospital, your VIP Passport can be given to the hospital staff.
 It will give them information about your health so they can help you.

-For more information on VIP cards, see: VIP Card and VIP Passport .
+For more on VIP cards, see: VIP Card and VIP Passport .

 If you need to go to hospital

 You may need additional support accessing hospital services as an inpatient or accessing outpatient’s services.
-For further information visit the Calderdale and Huddersfield Foundation Trust: Learning disabilities .
+For more details, visit: Learning disabilities (Calderdale and Huddersfield Foundation Trust).

 If you receive NHS continuing healthcare, you have the right to a Personal Health Budget (PHB).
 This is an amount of money to support a person's identified health and wellbeing needs, planned and agreed between the person and their local NHS team.
 It allows people with long-term conditions and disabilities to have greater choice, flexibility and control over the healthcare and support they receive.
 For more information, visit: NHS England Personal Health Budgets .